Julie Knowles MBACP(Registered)

 07434 815187 / 07434 815187

 Thank you for taking the time to read my profile.
-I specialise in trauma, sexual abuse, work with the elderly and bereavement.
 As a therapist I realise that at times life doesn't make sense or you can feel lost and overwhelmed.
 Counselling can help you to make sense of your thoughts and feelings.
+I specialise in trauma, sexual abuse, work with the elderly and bereavement although I have a wide breadth of experience working with individuals and couples of all ages and with a wide range of issues including relationship difficulties, depression, anxiety, anger issues, mental health problems, low self esteem, bullying and stress.

 You'll find lots of information to read through below.
 This is to help you decide if I am the right therapist for you and also what therapy and therapeutic approach will suit you best.
 It is really important to find a therapist you can trust and feel able to work with as comfortably as possible.